Twice-Exceptional Kids: Who They Are And How To Help Them Thrive

 How Parents Can Help Twice-Exceptional Kids

 Once twice-exceptional kids are identified, Lagoy suggests parents allow them to be inquisitive and encourage them to pursue activities that bring them joy.
 “At home, parents can pay attention to their child’s interests to find certain hobbies which will increase their happiness and contentment.”
 As with Lee, music may unlock a creative capacity for 2e kids.
 But the options are virtually endless.
-For example, some twice-exceptional children thrive in visual arts or computer programming.

 Lagoy also encourages parents to work with their child’s school to incorporate social goals into their individualized learning plan.
 “Since a lot of twice-exceptional kids are at a disadvantage in social situations, schools should focus on activities that involve teamwork and social building skills,” he says.
 For example, educators could coach 2e kids on how to help their peers without simply feeding them correct answers or sounding judgmental when others are struggling.
-Such goals can be mutually beneficial for the twice-exceptional student and their classmates.
+Such goals can be mutually beneficial for twice-exceptional students and their classmates.

 With so much variation amongst 2e kids, there’s no one right way or even set of methods to best help them realize their potential.
 But the common denominator for parents is attentiveness.
 A team approach is typically necessary, and parental observations help teachers, therapists, and other adults create a holistic plan.